Publishing

 point for understanding the publishing process.
 Below are some additional

-guidelines specific to the MERC project.
+guidelines specific to the merc project.

 Every crate should contain a README.md file in its root directory, which will